 This tool replaced manual processes, provided management with the ability for greater oversight of the skilled FDC educators, managing qualifications in real time to not only meet the requirements from underpinned legislation in the early childhood industry, but also satisfy the Board/ Approved Provider.

 The partnership between MAEL and Kineo ensures minimisation of risk and maintains the reputation of MAEL within the industry.
 By ensuring there is strong compliance structures and processes in place MAEL demonstrates legislative requirements around governance.
 If there is poor reporting and storage of information or MAEL are unable to locate records, they could be in breach and this information can be shared on the department website, which could impact their reputation.
 It can also impact quality rating for the service.

-This extends to the safety of children In MAEL’s care, legal implications relating to educators and providers, MAEL’s licence and other services under MAEL’s Provider Approvals.
+This extends to the safety of children In MAEL’s care, legal implications relating to educators and providers, MAEL’s license and other services under MAEL’s Provider Approvals.

 “The platform has provided us with an opportunity to engage with our Family Day Car educators and presents us with the ability to measure and assess knowledge of our contractors.
 It’s also a great space to upload previous agreements, residence information, training, qualifications, compliance meetings and we could go on!”

 “The Contractor Management System was created to support our ongoing governance to ensure our FDC services, educators and children continue to thrive and lead enriched lives.”

 “By instilling a love of learning now, and into their future, we’re helping Australia’s youngest citizens reach their full potential.”

 Anna Smith, Systems and Applications Support Manager, Mission Australia Early Learning Services.